lorenzosteccanella/lorenzosteccanella.github.io/_pages/about.md

 Before moving to Barcelona I have been working in two other laboratories:

-- [Blue Brain Project EPFL](https://bluebrain.epfl.ch/) with the goal to develop Deep Neural Network for generative vision problems.
+- [Blue Brain Project EPFL](https://bluebrain.epfl.ch/) developing Deep Neural Network for generative vision problems.

-- [University of Verona Intcatch Project](http://intcatch.eu/), to develop Deep Learning systems for vision and Multi-agent planning frameworks.
+- [University of Verona Intcatch Project](http://intcatch.eu/), developing Deep Learning systems for vision and devoloping localization systems for mobile robots.